How Can Medications Negatively Impact Your Oral Health?

 - Antihistamines — medications that stop allergy symptoms, including hay fever, flu symptoms, and food allergies.

-- Appetite Suppressants — over-the-counter medications (vitamins) that reduce appetite and decrease food consumption.
+- Appetite Suppressants — these over-the-counter medications (vitamins) reduce appetite, thus decreasing food consumption.

 - Blood Pressure Medications — this includes diuretics, beta-blockers, alpha-blockers, and calcium channel blockers, among others.